jnozzi/cocoadev.com/markdown/DisableAlertBoxInNSSavePanel.md

 ----
 I disagree entirely.

 I wrote an application that saves log files to the disk.
-It prompts for a file using General/NSSavePanel.
+It prompts for a file using NSSavePanel.
 If the file already exists, the app does *not* overwrite, but merely appends.
 I would want to either remove the warning entirely, or replace it with my own, because the built-in warning is completely false.
 But as far as I know, this is not an option.
-It's been suggested that I can "simply" use two commands, one which brings up an General/NSSavePanel for creating new files, and one which brings up an General/NSOpenPanel for appending to existing files, but this is kludgey at best.
+It's been suggested that I can "simply" use two commands, one which brings up an NSSavePanel for creating new files, and one which brings up an NSOpenPanel for appending to existing files, but this is kludgey at best.

 ----